-Park Yakum and Poleg Gateway Nature Reserve offer various circular family hikes close to Netanya.
-The trails pass through nature and history.
+Park Yakum and Poleg Gateway Nature Reserve offer loop family hikes near Netanya.
+The tracks pass through nature and history.

 Table of Contents